· The Bloomfield Team

 AI readiness in manufacturing has almost nothing to do with technical infrastructure.
 It has everything to do with operational reality.

-You are ready if you have data, even if it is messy and scattered across six systems.
-You are ready if you have experienced people whose knowledge is at risk.
-You are ready if your quoting process is costing you bids.
+You are ready if you have data, even messy and scattered across six systems.
+You are ready if experienced people's knowledge is at risk.
+You are ready if your quoting process costs you bids.
 You are ready if your growth plan requires more output without proportional headcount growth.

-You do not need a data warehouse.
-You do not need a dedicated IT team.
-You do not need to clean up your ERP before starting.
+You do not need a data warehouse, a dedicated IT team, or a clean ERP before starting.
 The technology available today is designed to work with manufacturing data as it actually exists: scattered, inconsistent, trapped in formats that were never designed to work together.

-The starting point is a conversation about which of these five indicators hits closest to home.
-From there, the path forward is clear: identify the highest-impact problem, connect the data that is relevant to it, and build a tool that puts that data to work for the people who need it most.
+The starting point is identifying which of these five indicators hits closest to home.
+From there: identify the highest-impact problem, connect the relevant data, and build a tool that puts that data to work for the people who need it most.

 Find out where AI fits in your operation